tejas-janardhan/JSONDB/Readme.md

 Date objects get converted to string in the collection. and retrieved as strings

 Nature of exceptions vs returning nothing [] , null or undefined

+TODO
+Write test suite to keep it in check.